What is Tea?

 3. Caffeine - found naturally in coffee, chocolate, tea and Yerba Mate, caffeine provides tea's natural energy boost.

-How the leaves are processed will determine their final classification as black, white, green, and oolong teas.
-We'll discuss these styles of tea in the next lesson.
+How the leaves are processed will determine their final classification as black, green, etc. We'll discuss these styles of tea in the next lesson.